edenroseFR/Anonymized-Voter-Algorithm/README.md

 3. Open votes.csv to see the result

 ## PROVING / VERIFYING
-1. For the prover, execute the following (Zip code: 8304):
+1. For the prover, execute the following:
 ```bash
 python prover.py
 ```